beny23/myblog/content/posts/making_software_quickly.md

 date: 2020-07-19T08:54:48+01:00
 ---

-In this post, I describe my personal experience of being part of a software development team working with HMRC during Covid-19.
+In this post, I describe my personal experience of being part of a software development team working with Equal Experts and HMRC during Covid-19.
 Under normal circumstances, we're responsible for tax services such as Self Assessment, PAYE Expenses and Benefits, VAT submissions amongst others.
 These services run on the Multi-channel Digital Tax Platform (MDTP).
 This platform is hosted in a hyperscale cloud (the cloud provider has a sideline selling books), run in-house by HMRC teams made up of permanent staff and consultants.